 While orthorexia is not officially recognized by the Diagnostic and Statistical Manual of Mental Disorders(DSM-5) as an eating disorder, it is a condition that requires medical and psychological care.

-At Walden, we provide specialized treatment – including individual and group therapy, nutrition counseling, meal coaching and more – for individuals of all ages and genders.
+At Walden, we provide specialized Orthorexia diagnosis and treatment – including individual and group therapy, nutrition counseling, meal coaching and more – for individuals of all ages and genders.
 Our goal is to help those with orthorexia address any underlying conditions, restore balanced eating habits and improve their quality of life.